borkdude/jet/doc/query.md

 - functions that operate on lists: `first`, `last`, `take`, `drop`, `nth`, `map`, `zipmap`, `filter`, `remove`, `juxt`, `count`

-When applying functions on all elements in a list, you have to use `map` as some functions operate both on maps and lists.

 ``` clojure
 echo '{"foo bar": 1}' | jet --from json --to json --query '(rename-keys {"foo bar" "foo-bar"})'
 {"foo-bar":1}